MITLibraries/asati/README.md

 # archivesspace-airtable-integration

 An application for updating Airtable with ArchivesSpace data.

-# asati
+## asati

 The application extracts data from newly-created accession records in ArchivesSpace on a daily basis.
 It uses an SSM parameter (`/apps/asati/last-accession-uri-id`) to track the last accession that was added to Airtable via the ID in the URI (e.g. "/repositories/2/accessions/**123**").
 The application accesses the SSM parameter at the start of each run and calls the ArchivesSpace API's `accessions` endpoint with the `?all_ids=true` parameter to check if a higher ID number has been created.
 ArchivesSpace increments the IDs and does not reuse IDs, making this a safe method for checking if new accessions have been created.

-If no new accessions were create, the run ends.
+If no new accessions were created, the run ends.
 If a new accession has been created, the accession record is retrieved and the necessary data is posted as a new row in Airtable.
 This is not expected to be high-volume application, only a few accessions at most are expected to be created on a given day and most days will not have any new accessions.

 Sentry will be used for exception monitoring and the application is expected to immediately fail if there is an error.
 Given the simple structure and logging at potential failure points, troubleshooting should be quick if the application does fail.
 Furthermore, the application can pick up where it left off on the next daily run, given that the SSM parameter is updated after each row is added to Airtable.

-## Development
+### Development

 - To preview a list of available Makefile commands: `make help`
 - To install with dev dependencies: `make install`